polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads2.md

 ---
-title: "Cloaked in Pixels: Concealing Your Payloads with Steganography"
+title: "Cloaked in Pixels: Evasion update"
 categories:
   - Defence Evasion
 toc: true
 ---

-Steganography, the art of concealing information within another photograph, video, or even a physical object, has always intrigued me.
-As someone deeply passionate about unique and creative defence evasion techniques, an idea sparked in my mind: Could I hide shellcode within a seemingly benign image, and then use an external script to read & execute the payload?
-This blog post embarks on a journey detailing the steps I took to create a POC for this very purpose.
+Around this time last year I released a blog post which covered an analysis of a PoC steganographic shellcode encoder and runner, which I wrote in Python.
+The aim of this project was to produce a set of scripts that abused least significant bit steganography to encode and run malicious payloads for evasion purposes.
+This script was able to do so, but had a pitfall which could easily lead to a trivial detection.
+This blog post follows my prior one and explains in detail how the technique works.
+You can find this linked [here](https://polygonben.github.io/defence%20evasion/Creating-Stego-payloads/)

 # LSB Stego